pelias/leaflet-plugin/README.md

 ### Alternate syntax

-You can initialize a geocoder with the `new` constructor.
+You can initialize a geocoder with the `new` keyword.
 Notice that the class names are capitalized.
-This is what actually happens under the hood of `L.control.geocoder()`, so this syntax does not do anything different, but you may prefer it for stylistic reasons.
+This is what actually happens under the hood of `L.control.geocoder()`, so this syntax does not do anything different, but you may prefer it for clarity or stylistic reasons.

 ```javascript
 new L.Control.Geocoder('<your-api-key>').addTo(map);